 If you’ve got a Galaxy S9 or S9 Plus, now’s a great time to upgrade.
 The S9 is still a great phone in 2021, so it still fetches a good amount on the used market.
 But exactly how much is your Galaxy S9 worth?

 Galaxy S9 prices have remained relatively constant on Swappa in the past few months.
-Back in July of last year, you could expect to earn about $260 selling a Galaxy S9 64GB.
-Today, you can expect around $235.
-But since prices are expected to fall as more people get their hands on the Galaxy S21, now is the perfect time to sell and fund your upgrade!
+Back in February, you could expect to earn about $224 selling a Galaxy S9 64GB.
+Today, you can expect around $149.
+But since prices will continue to fall as more people get their hands on the Galaxy S21, now is the perfect time to sell and fund your upgrade!

 The story is pretty much the same on the larger Galaxy S9 Plus.
-Back in July, you could expect to get around $290 for the 64GB model.
-Average Galaxy S9 Plus prices since then have only gone down slightly, making it a great time to sell while the resale value is still high.
+Back in February, you could expect to get around $258 for the 64GB model.
+Average Galaxy S9 Plus prices have fallen to $178, meaning you should sell now while resale value is still high.

 How much is my Galaxy S10 worth?